pmodels/mpich/doc/wiki/design/Tool_interfaces_(MPI-T),_MPICH_parameters_and_instrumentation.md

 centralized parameter (cvar) file is abandoned.
 Instead, cvar descriptions are spread out to their corresponding source \*.h or \*c files as special comment blocks.
-A script (extractcvars) then parses source files (under specified directories specified in file maint/cvardirs ) to extract the descriptions and generates C code (src/util/cvar/mpich_cvars.c ) to setup cvars and categories.
+A script (extractcvars) then parses source files (under specified directories specified in the script) to extract the descriptions and generates C code (src/util/cvar/mpich_cvars.c ) to setup cvars and categories.

 A cvar description block has the following format